hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 ~> **Warning:** There are some cases when even sensitive variables are included in logs and state files.
 Refer to [security](#security) for more information.

-Terraform often needs cloud provider credentials and other sensitive information that shouldn't be widely available within your organization.
+Terraform often needs cloud provider credentials and other sensitive information that should not be widely available within your organization.
 To protect these secrets, you can mark any Terraform or environment variable as sensitive data by clicking its **Sensitive** checkbox that is visible during editing.

 Marking a variable as sensitive makes it write-only and prevents all users (including you) from viewing its value in the Terraform Cloud UI or reading it through the Variables API endpoint.